ubi-feher/Milestone_Project_1/README.md

 + Increase following on social media
 + Increase number of new bookings for gigs
 ## UX / UI
+Users will be able to find information on the band and its members, check out photos and videos from previous gigs to get a real feel for what the band is about, also find up-to-date information on upcoming gigs and links to the band's other pages.
+The Contact page enables fans and promoters to get in touch with the band to submit queries/booking requests
 ### Use Cases
-   1. Fans of the band: As a fan or follower of the band, I'd like to find out more about them, see photos and videos of previous gigs and find out where the next gigs are going to be and when.
+   1. New fans of the band: As someone who has only just discovered the band, I'd like to find out more about them, see photos and videos of previous gigs and find out where the next gigs are going to be and when.
 I would also like to be able to get in touch with them, to find out how much it would cost to book them for a private party.
+   2. Established fans: As someone who has been following the band for a while, I'd like to find out about upcoming gigs, I would also like to be able to get in touch with them to find out if they have any merchandise or songs available for digital download to support them even further
-   2. Pub / Club promoters: As a pub landlord I'd like to find out more about the band, see photos and videos of previous gigs to assess if the quality and style of their music would fit in with my venue.
+   3. Pub / Club promoters: As a pub landlord I'd like to find out more about the band, see photos and videos of previous gigs to assess if the quality and style of their music would fit in with my venue.
 I want to see when their upcoming gigs are and when, so I can attend and see what they are like live, before I consider booking them.
 I would also like to be able to get in touch with them to discuss potential bookings for the future.
 ## Testing
    I used the link to the live page [https://ubi-feher.github.io/Milestone_Project_1/index.html] to carry out some functional testing, due to lack of time this section is not as well documented as I would have liked.
   1. First I made sure the page loads as expected and the navigation menu works and it highlights the page name when the user hovers over it: